AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Navigating by URL

 Let's look at the typical situation when we might need the listeners.
-We add a listener to the series, which will navigate us to the pre-defined URL.
+We add a listener of double clicks to the series, which will navigate us to the pre-defined URL.

 {sample}CS\_Interactivity\_12{sample}